UDAY-DEVELOPER-07/tic-tac-toe/README.md

   ```bash
   cd tic-tac-toe
   ```
-3. Run the game according to the instructions in the project (see `main.py` or equivalent).
+3. Run the game according to the instructions in the project.

 ## License